 You must deduct points over the life of a loan if either applies:

-You paid points to refinance a home mortgage, which is also known as a “re-fi.”
+You paid points to refinance a home mortgage -- also known as a re-fi.

 The points are for a second home you bought.

-You can fully deduct the part of the points for the improvement in the year you paid them with your own funds if both of these apply:
+You can fully deduct the part of the points for the improvement.
+You can do this in the year you paid them with your own funds if both of these apply:

 You use part of the refinanced mortgage proceeds to improve your main home.

-You meet the first 6 points under “Deducting Points in the Year Paid” above.
+You meet the first six points under "Deducting Points in the Year Paid" above.

 You can deduct the rest of the points over the life of the loan.

-You must usually amortize points deducted over the life of the loan using the original issue discount (OID) rules.
+Usually, you must amortize points deducted over the life of the loan using the original issue discount (OID) rules.
 Since OID rules are complex, you can use a simplified method.
-You can deduct the points equally over the life of the loan if you meet these conditions:
+You can deduct the points equally over the life of the loan if you meet these:

 You use the cash method of accounting.
-Most individuals use this method.
+This is the most common method.

 You secured the loan with your home.

 The loan's length isn't more than 30 years.
-(For loans of more than 10 years, the loan's terms must be the same as other loans offered in your area for the same or longer period.)
+(For 10 years, the loan's terms must be the same as other loans offered in your area for the same or longer period.)

 The loan amount is $250,000 or less.

-You paid no more than 4 points for a loan of 15 years or less.
-Or you paid no more than 6 points for a loan longer than 15 years.
+You paid no more than four points for a loan of 15 years or less.
+Or you paid no more than six points for a loan longer than 15 years.